 The experiment is part of the TABLET project in the Babylab at Birkbeck, University of London.
 It’s the first ever scientific study investigating how children aged six months to three years are using touchscreen devices and how this influences their cognitive, brain and social development.

-The brain’s “air traffic control system” helps a child analyze tasks, break them into steps and focus on them until they are done.
 In a second experiment, Max sits in a curtained-off booth facing a screen that displays a 15-minute loop of video that includes trippy abstract animations and sounds, as well as still pictures and videos starring PhD students as stand-in children’s TV presenters.
 He’s completely mesmerized, and his eyes dart from object to object on the screen.
 Eye-tracking cameras capture the dance of his gaze, and outside the booth research fellow Celeste Chung keeps track of how his eye movements match up with the items on screen.

 “All the child is doing is looking at the screen, but their gaze behavior tells us about their learning and anticipations,” says Tim Smith, a cognitive scientist who heads up the Babylab.